jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

   Check your consumption statistics.
 - Changed production chains are only applicable when you build new factories.
 - New fertilities only in new games.
   Farms get a fertility buff in existing save games.

 ## Credits

-Thanks to Drakkam for the Cloth icon.
+Thanks to Drakkam for the Clothes icon.

 Thanks to m_belonosov, redzmey1, MSHS, Petritant, Aveneger432, darknesswei, Tonton Yip, mfuegar, DrD_AVEL, modpark817 for the translations!